with Autism Has Slowed

 We offer a 4-session, distance Consultation Series (by internet and phone) for parents interested in experiencing our services to decide if we are a good fit for your needs.

-Our Comprehensive Program begins with in-person training (3 to 5 days) for parents, their child and any support people the parents may wish to include.
+Our In-person programs begin with training (usually 5 days) for parents, their child and any support people the parents may wish to include.
 They continue with 6 months of distance follow up and training by phone and video conferencing.
-While there are strong advantages to conducting the initial in-person training at our Jupiter, Florida offices, we have limited openings for families whose circumstances make it necessary to hold the training in your home.
+While there are strong advantages to conducting the initial in-person training at our Broomfield, Colorado offices, we have limited openings for families whose circumstances make it necessary to hold the training in your home.

 We also offer training entirely at a distance (Internet and phone) for situations in which the family’s needs can be sufficiently addressed without in-person services.
 This tends to work best when the parents have already had previous training and experience in working with their child at home.Register Now